 Major, Minor, Elective credit.
-Prerequisite: PSY 100 or the permission of the instructor.
+Prerequisite: PSY100 or the permission of the instructor.
 A study of the effects of operant and respondent conditioning in changing and influencing human behavior.
-Students will do a project in which they apply the principles to some aspect of their own behavior.
-The population most emphasized by the text is children in an institutional setting.
+Students will complete a project in which they apply the principles to change some aspect of their own behavior.
 Offered Fall Term.